PROJECT B2B: USER LOGO MANAGER TOOL

 DESCRIPTION

 Within the Unmade Teamwear configurators, users are presented with options to be able to design and customize teamwear garments.
-Teamwear garments will always display a team's logo, and often contain multiple sponsor logos.
-Different team sports have varying requirements regarding how many logos need to be placed on a garment to make them adhere to sponsorship and tournament deals.
-Cycling for example can have up to XXX logos, whereas a sport like Lacrosse only has XXX logos.
+Teamwear garments will always display a team's logo, and additionally may contain multiple sponsor logos if a team is playing more professionally.
+Professional team sports have varying requirements regarding how many logos need to be placed on a garment to make them adhere to sponsorship and tournament deals.

 THE CHALLENGE